aehrc/pathling/site/docs/fhirpath/operators.md

 All comparison operators return a [Boolean](./data-types.html#boolean) value.

-<sup>*</sup> Not all Quantity, Date and DateTime values are comparable, it
+<sup>*</sup> Not all Quantity values are comparable, it depends upon the
-depends upon the comparability of the units within the Quantity values.
-See the [FHIRPath specification](https://hl7.org/fhirpath/#comparison) for details on how Quantity values are compared.
+comparability of the units.
+See the
+[FHIRPath specification](https://hl7.org/fhirpath/#comparison) for details on how Quantity values are compared.
 Quantities with a `comparator` are treated as not comparable by this implementation.